amrithub/T1A1/README.md

 Research the development of the internet from 1980 to today.
 You must describe at least FIVE key events in the development of the internet.
 You can refer to events, people of significance, or technologies and how they have changed over time.

 # **Q1.
 Development of Internet and Major Breakthrough**
 As most of us have witnessed the growth of internet technology over the last 3 decades, internet technology has been an integral part of modern society, business world, health, education and almost everywhere.
-Our journey started with a simple messaging application to a very sophiscated applications and technology associated to internet.
-The Internet was introduced about fourty years ago during a research by the US millitary dubbed Arpanet.
+Our journey started with a simple messaging application to a very sophisticated applications and technology associated to internet.
+The Internet technology was introduced about fourty years ago during a research by the US millitary dubbed Arpanet.
 ##### *(Carolyn Duffy Marsan, **Network World Feb 9, 2009** )*
-since it's introduction, the Internet has expanded exponentially and the number of users has risen from a limited computer scientists to 1.5 billion consumers.  every corner of the globe has access to the Internet, hence well  beyond the United States.
-Nevertheless, its popularity doesn't come alone, there is a dark side too, as it has evolved from a friendly research network to a hotbed of criminal activity including fraud and identity theft.
+The Internet has grown rapidly since its launch and the number of users has risen from a small number of computer scientists to 1.5 billion customers.
+Every corner of the globe has Internet access, going far beyond the United States.
+Furthermore, its success does not come alone, as it has grown from a friendly research network to a hotbed for criminal activity like fraud and identity theft, there is also a dark side.
 ##### (by Carolyn Duffy Marsan, **Network World Feb 9, 2009** )*

-But originally, Arpanet was for the Advanced Research Projects Agency.
-Then in 1969 after the creation of Arpanet,when Arpanet was created, it connected five sites: UCLA, Stanford, UC Santa Barbara, the University of Utah and BBN.
-In 1983, the U.S. Defense Department spun-off MILNET*, which was the part of Arpanet that carried unclassified military communications.
-Arpanet was renamed the Internet in 1984, when it linked 1,000 hosts at university and corporate labs.
+But Arpanet was originally for the Advanced Projects Agency for Research.
+It then connected five sites in 1969 after Arpanet was created: UCLA, Stanford, UC Santa Barbara, Utah University, and BBN.
+The United States in 1983.
+MILNET, which was the component of Arpanet that handled unclassified military communications, was spun-off from the Defense Department.
+In 1984, Arpanet was renamed the Internet when it connected 1,000 hosts at university and corporate laboratories. <br>

-*MILNET was later re-named the Defense Data Network and finally NIPRNET, for Non-classified IP Router Network.
+Subsequently, MILNET was re-named Defense Data Network and eventually NIPRNET, Non-classified IP Router Network.</br>

 ![development of internet](/pictures/dev.png)
 Fig: development of internet
 ## **First Major Breakthrough** *(1960-1970)*
-The introduction of Arpanet in 1969 by the US army during a research is the first notable breakthrough in Internet Technology.
+Arpanet's launch by the U.S. military during a study in 1969 is the first significant advance in Internet technology.

-Approximately 15 years after the first computers became operational, researchers began to realize that an interconnected network of computers could provide services that transcended the capabilities of a single system.
-At this time, computers were becoming increasingly powerful, and a number of scientists were beginning to consider applications that went far beyond simple numerical calculation
+Around 15 years after the first computers were operational, scientists began to realise that an integrated computer network was able to provide services that transcended a single system's capabilities.
+Computers were increasingly powerful at this time, and a number of scientists began to consider applications that went far beyond basic mathematical calculations.

 # **Expansion of the Arpanet:** *1970-1980*
-Initially conceived as a means of sharing expensive computing resources among ARPA research contractors, the ARPANET evolved in a number of unanticipated directions during the 1970s.
-Although a few experiments in resource sharing were carried out, and the Telnet protocol was developed to allow a user on one machine to log onto another machine over the network, other applications became more popular.
+Initially conceived as a means of sharing costly computing resources among ARPA research contractors, during the 1970s, the ARPANET developed in a variety of unexpected directions.
+Although a few experiments in resource sharing were carried out, and the Telnet protocol was developed to allow a user on one machine to log onto another machine over the network,other applications became more popular.

-The first of these applications was enabled by the File Transfer Protocol (FTP), developed in 1971 by a group led by Abhay Bhushan of MIT (Bhushan, 1972).
-This protocol enabled a user on one system to connect to another system for the purpose of either sending or retrieving a particular file.
-The concept of an anonymous user was quickly added, with constrained access privileges, to allow users to connect to a system and browse the available files
+The File Transfer Protocol (FTP) developed in 1971 by a group led by MIT's Abhay Bhushan (Bhushan, 1972)permitted the first of these applications.
+This protocol allowed a user to connect to another device on one system in order to either submit or retrieve a particular file.
+The concept of an anonymous user was quickly added to allow users to connect to a system and browse the files available.

 ## **From Arpanet to Internet**
-Although the ARPANET was ARPA's largest networking effort, it was by no means the only one.
-The agency also supported research on terrestrial packet radio and packet satellite networks.
-In 1973, Robert Kahn and Vinton Cerf began to consider ways to interconnect these networks, which had quite different bandwidth, delay, and error properties than did the telephone lines of the ARPANET.
-The result was TCP/IP, first described in 1973 at an International Network Working Group meeting in England.
-Unlike NCP, which enabled the hosts of a single network to communicate, TCP/IP was designed to interconnect multiple networks to form an Internet.
+While the ARPANET was the biggest networking initiative by ARPA, it was by no means the only one.
+The organisation has funded ground packet radio and packet satellite networks studies.Robert Kahn and Vinton Cerf began to consider ways of interlinking these networks in 1973 and that led to quite different bandwidth, delay and error properties than the ARPANET telephone lines did.
 ## **Local Area Networks**
-Shared-media LANs became the dominant form of computer-to-computer communication within a building or local area, although variations from IBM (Token Ring) and others also captured part of this emerging market.
+Mutual-media LANs are now the dominant form of computer-to-computer interaction within a building or local region, though IBM (Token Ring) and other variants have also captured part of this emerging market.

 # **The NSFNET Years** *(1980-1990)*
-During the late 1970s, several networks were constructed to serve the needs of particular research communities.
-These networks—typically funded by the federal agency that was the primary supporter of the research area—included MFENet, which the Department of Energy established to give its magnetic fusion energy researchers access to supercomputers, and NASA's Space Physics Analysis Network (SPAN).
+Several networks were built to serve the needs of specific research groups during the late 1970s.
+Such networks — typically sponsored by the federal agency that was the research area's primary supporter — included MFENet, which was set up by the Department of Energy to provide access for supercomputers to its magnetic fusion energy scientists, and NASA's Space Physics Analysis Network (SPAN).
 # **Emergence of the Web** *(1990 to the Present)*
- Coming to the early 1990s,  the Internet was already known internationally, and its operation had largely been transferred from the NSF to commercial providers.
-Public access to the Internet expanded rapidly thanks to the ubiquitous nature of the analog telephone network and the availability of modems for connecting computers to this network.
-Digital transmission became possible throughout the telephone network with the deployment of optical fiber, and the telephone companies leased their broadband digital facilities for connecting routers and regional networks to the developers of the computer network.
-In April 1995, all commercialization restrictions on the Internet were lifted.
+ The Internet had already been known internationally until the early 1990s, and its operation had been largely transferred from the NSF to commercial providers.
+Due to the ubiquitous nature of the analogue telephone network and the availability of modems for connecting computers to this network, public Internet access has expanded rapidly.
+With the introduction of optical fibre, electronic communication became available throughout the telephone network, and telephone companies leased their virtual broadband facilities to link routers and regional networks through computer network developers.
+All Internet marketing restrictions were lifted in April 1995.
 Although still primarily used by academics and businesses, the Internet was growing, with the number of hosts reaching 250,000.
 Then the invention of the Web catapulted the Internet to mass popularity almost overnight.

-Define the features of the following technologies that are essential in terms of the development of the internet:
-  - packets
-  - IP addresses (IPv4 and IPv6)
-  - routers and routing
-  - domains and DNS

 #### **Q2.
 Define the features of the following technologies that are essential in terms of the development of the internet:**
   - packets